1950–51 Greek Football Cup: Sixth round

-^{9} Aris Kerkyra won 3–4 but Achilleus Patras objected for illegal usage of 2 Aris Kerkyra's football players and was awarded the match.
+^{9} Aris Kerkyra won 3–4 but Achilleus Patras objected for illegal usage of 2 Aris Kerkyra's football players and were awarded the match.

 Knockout phase

 In the knockout phase, teams play against each other over a single match.
 If the match ends up as a draw, extra time will be played and if the match remains a draw a replay match is set at the home of the guest team which the extra time rule stands as well.
 That procedure will be repeated until a winner occurs.

 The mechanism of the draws for each round is as follows: